runxiyu/runxiyu.github.io/pub/README.txt

-This directory contains files that I store temporarily on my web server for the sake of convenience.

-FILES ARE REMOVED AT THE NEXT COMMIT; THIS IS NOT INTENDED FOR FILES THAT ARE MEANT TO BE KEPT.
+This directory is intended for non-persistent storage of random public files.